-Assessing low temperature injury to soybeans
+Assessing frost/freeze damage to emerged soybeans

 Due to the severity and broad coverage of recent low temperature events, producers should assess their emerged soybean plants for frost/freeze injury.

 This spring’s dry weather and good soil conditions have allowed soybean planting to progress rapidly.
 While this is generally a good situation to be in, emerged soybeans may have been damaged by the widespread, low temperature events occurring over the past week.
 Southwest Michigan experienced some of the lowest temperatures in the state with lows reaching 23 degrees Fahrenheit near the Harford, Michigan, area.
 The dry soil conditions have also increased the potential for injury in this area of the state.

 Due to the severity and broad coverage of the low temperature events, producers should assess all fields having emerged soybeans for frost/freeze damage.
 I assessed the plants in five fields in southwest Michigan yesterday (May 12) and found extensive damage in two.
 This demonstrates the importance of checking each field.
 The following information will help you understand how to distinguish plants that are viable from those that are not.

 During the cotyledon stage, temperatures must fall below 30 degrees Fahrenheit for several hours before soybean plants are damaged.
 Once the seedlings emerge, fields having more residue on the soil surface are typically at greater risk of injury.
 This is because crop residue reflects sunlight during the day reducing soil warming and also reduces the radiational warming effect the soil provides at night.
 However, crop residue can protect emerged seedlings from low temperature injury if the plants are covered by the residue.